airbnb for Entrepreneurs

 That second part of the headline is really key in this context.
 Being an entrepreneur starts with making innovation accessible.
 We wrestled a bit with this terminology… innovation, after all, is invention isn’t it?
 Entrepreneurs start businesses; they don’t necessarily create new technologies.
 Not so fast…

 Innovation is the development of new customer value through solutions that meet new needs, unarticulated needs, or old customer and market needs in new ways.
 This is accomplished through different or more effective products, processes, services, technologies, or ideas that are readily available to markets, governments, and society.

 A rather wordy definition that essentially points out that innovation is what drives entrepreneurs.
 Entrepreneurs develop new customer value through solutions that meet needs.
-Cospace makes that accessible to everyone.
+Cospace was an exploration of making that accessible to everyone.

 Entrepreneurship starts with space